Arturo Frondizi: Tributes and legacy

 Frondizi bust in the busts room of the Casa Rosada.

-Arturo Frondizi is recognized not only as a lucid and effective politician, but as a statesman.
-In 1958 Frondizi set out to think the nation in tune with the theoretical and political categories that he considered more modern.
-Sixty years later Frondizi won its place in history and developmentalism continues to be one of the most interesting and suggestive proposals when it comes to thinking about the national destiny.
+Arturo Frondizi is recognized by many only as an effective politician, but as a statesman.
+In 1958 Frondizi set his aim on a modernization program.
+Sixty years later Frondizi's place in history and developmentalism is seen by many as a rather interesting proposal when it comes to thinking about the national destiny.

 Frondizi had taken a critical stance toward the landing in the Malvinas Islands and considered it an exception in the Argentine political landscape, similar to the critical stance taken by Raúl Alfonsín.
 In 1984, Alfonsín, then President of the Nation, praised Frondizi's presidency, in a historic recognition of his administration by the non-Frondizi Radical faction.

 On October 28, 1991, his eighty-third birthday, Frondizi donated his presidential sash and cane to the Museo de la Casa Rosada, which were kept in his apartment on Beruti Street, across from the German Hospital, in their original cases.
 The then-President of Argentina, Carlos Menem, thanked him for the gesture by saying: "My first vote was for you."
 Frondizi had said that he wanted to give them to the Casa Rosada so that "school children can see republicanism and the delegation of the powers of citizens to one person represented in them."

 On May 30, 1992, Frondizi received his diploma of honor issued in 1931, along with other graduates of the UBA for whom he gave a speech.
 He was also awarded the Argentine Army's gold medal that same year.

 On October 28, 1999, a plaque with the name of the former Argentine president was displayed in a square in Gubbio, in the Italian region of Umbria where Frondizi's parents were born, on the occasion of the anniversary of his birth.
 The mayor of the city, Ubaldo Corazzi and the president of the local Rotary Club, Gaetano Nardelli, represented the Italian officials.
 On behalf of Argentina, the ambassador to Italy, Félix Borgonovo; the Minister of Education, Manuel García Solá; the head of the Arturo Frondizi Foundation, Dr. Cañete and the former minister and official of the Frondizi government, Antonio Salonia.
 This is how this square in Gubbio was named «Piazza Arturo Frondizi».